 The IUF - building global solidarity

-The International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF) is an international federation of trade unions representing workers employed in
+The International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF) is an international federation of trade unions representing workers in:

 - agriculture and plantations

-- the preparation and manufacture of food and beverages
+- the processing and manufacture of food and beverages

 - building solidarity at every stage of the food chain

-- assisting affiliates in organizing drives and in conflicts with employers and governments
+- assisting affiliates in recruitment and organizing drives and in conflicts with employers and governments

-- promoting women's equality at the workplace, in society and in the trade union movement
+- combating all forms of discrimination and promoting equality at the workplace, in society and in the trade union movement

-- trade union education programs to help build the strength and independence of affiliated unions
+- ongoing trade union education programs to help build the strength and independence of affiliated unions

 International Recognition and Collective Bargaining

-From the planting of seeds through the sowing of crops, the processing and manufacture of food, beverages, and tobacco products through to the catering and tourism sectors, no worker in the IUF sectors is unaffected by globalization.
+From the planting of seeds, the harvesting of crops, the processing and manufacture of food, beverages, and tobacco products through to the catering and tourism sectors, no worker in the IUF sectors is unaffected by globalization.
 The process is being driven by the transnational companies which increasingly dominate world production, trade and investment and set the international social and political agenda.

 Defending Human, Democratic and Trade Union Rights

-For the IUF, the active defense of trade union, human and democratic rights is not an adjunct to our industrial work but an essential part of our ongoing activity.
-For the trade union movement, defending these rights is a fundamental class issue for the simple reason that workers cannot organize in defense of their interests, nor maintain the gains they have achieved, in an anti-democratic environment.
+For the IUF, the active defense of trade union, human and democratic rights is not an adjunct to our industrial work but an integral part of our ongoing activity.
+Defending these rights is an essential class issue for the labour movement, because workers cannot organize in defense of their interests, nor maintain the gains they have achieved, when fundamental rights are violated or not secure.

 The IUF gives active support to movements everywhere struggling against oppression.
 We respond internationally to every attack on our affiliates and on the labour movement.
-We are committed to building alliances with human rights, environmental, consumer and other organizations in civil society who share our objectives.
+We are committed to building alliances with human rights, environmental, consumer and other organizations in civil society who share our objectives and principles.